STEllAR-GROUP/hpx/README.rst

 While we try to keep the master branch stable and usable, sometimes new bugs trick their way into the code base - you have been warned!

-Travis tracks the current build status for the master branch: |travis_status|.
+The `Travis CI <https://travis-ci.org/STEllAR-GROUP/hpx>`_ contiguous integration service tracks the current build status for the master branch:
+|travis_status|.

 .. |travis_status| image:: https://api.travis-ci.org/STEllAR-GROUP/hpx.svg?branch=master
      :target: https://travis-ci.org/STEllAR-GROUP/hpx